BrentNoorda/FuncyTag/JAVASCRIPT_TUTORIAL.md

     li( 'joe' + ' ' + i('who?') )

 <a name="11"></a>
-### LESSON 11: other types of inner elements, undefined, arrays, and functions
+### LESSON 11: other types of inner elements, null, undefined, arrays, and functions

 There can be many types of elements passed among the multiple arguments to a FuncyTag.
 We have seen examples of those arguments being a string or another funcy tag.
 Other argument types of special interst are:

-* undefined: if an argument is undefined (or evaluates to undefined) then no inner element will be added there
+* null or undefined: if an argument is null or undefined (or evaluates to null or undefined) then no inner element will be added there

-* array: if an argument is an array, then every element of that array will be added in place (or not placed if it is undefined)
+* array: if an argument is an array, then every element of that array will be added in place (or not placed if it is null or undefined)

 * function: in an argument is a function, then it will be called and should return an argument of the types defined above: